oktadev/okta-smartfhir-demo/README.md

 For full documentation on this reference Okta-SMART implementation, please refer to the dedicated repository here: https://github.com/oktadev/okta-smartfhir-docs

+*Note - a new automated deploy process and instructions have been rolled out!
+If you were thrown off by this change, the original instructions are available [here](https://github.com/oktadev/okta-smartfhir-demo/tree/original-v1)*

 # Features
 The following features of the [SMART launch framework v1](http://hl7.org/fhir/smart-app-launch/1.0.0/) are supported:
 - Standalone launch sequence